nicocalu/directus-aggregator/README.md

 *Note: This will safely update your tables/fields without deleting your local test data.*

 ### !!!
 Important: Roles & Permissions are Data, not Schema !!!
 The `schema.yaml` file tracks Collections, Fields, and Relationships.
 It **does not track Data**, and Directus considers Roles, Users, and Permissions as data.

-If you create a new user or change API access rules, you must manually communicate this to the team or apply it manually on the staging/production server.
+To keep these synced across environments without manual setup, we use a custom script located at `scripts/seed-auth.js`.
+If you ever reset your database or if the team adds new API policies, simply re-run the seed script *after* applying the schema.

 ---

 ## Project Architecture

 ### 1. The Core (Directus)
 Directus sits on top of a PostgreSQL database.
 It automatically generates a REST/GraphQL API based on the tables we create.